pea3nut/point-hub/README.md

 # point-hub

-The point platform which can collect the events of user
+The point platform which can collect the events of user.

+## Usage